How to Retire to Italy: All You Need to Know

 Unlike the American health system, the Italian one covers all citizens and foreigners.
 The efficiency of the Italian Health System is proven by the very low rate of amenable mortality and a high level of life expectancy.
 In Italy, people can live for about 83 years.

-In addition to the health system – which offers a reduction on the health services you need based on your income range – you also have a lot of private care institutions and medical professionals who make private visits.
+In addition to the health system, which offers a reduction on the health services you need based on your income range, you also have a lot of private care institutions and medical professionals who make private visits.

 The best Italian cities to live in Italy

-The cost of living in Italy changes according to which part of Italy you choose to live in: the north is known as the more expensive part to live in, the south as the more affordable.
+The cost of living in Italy changes according to which part of Italy you choose to live in: the north is known as the more expensive part to live in, and the south as the more affordable.

-Probably when you think of Italy you dream of living in beautiful, big cities like Milan, the Italian fashion capital, or Rome, the city with a very old history, or even Florence, the cradle of the Renaissance.
+Probably when you think of Italy, you dream of living in beautiful, big cities like Milan, the Italian fashion capital, or Rome, the city with a very old history, or even Florence, the cradle of the Renaissance.

 Let’s take a look at the average cost of living in Florence, based on the data suggested by Numbeo.com:

-• a meal for two in a restaurant costs about 60 euros
+• A meal for two in a restaurant costs about 60 euros

-• a monthly public transport pass costs about 35 euros
+• A monthly public transport pass costs about 35 euros

-• a supermarket shopping for two costs about 75 euros
+• A supermarket shopping for two costs about 75 euros

 If you sum all of these prices, it means that you must have at least 1500 euros to live in a big city like Florence.
 The big cities like Florence are perfect to learn to speak Italian.
-And after you have learned the language you can just take a step out of the big cities and you will find more affordable, but also comfortable, little cities.
+And after you have learned the language, you can just take a step out of the big cities and you will find more affordable, but also comfortable, little cities.
 And whenever you want to go for a walk in a museum or to eat in a special restaurant in the big city, all you have to do is take a train.

 How you can get an Italian VISA